P2E Conference Program

 Want to make your money work for you?
 Financial literacy is essential, it gives you the power to make smart, confident decisions about how you earn, spend, and save.
 Understanding the basics of budgeting, saving, investing, and managing debt can set you up for long-term success.
 This interactive workshop focuses on the fundamentals of budgeting and everyday money management.
 You will gain essential tools, skills, and simple strategies to help you take control of your finances.
 Through guided discussions and hands-on activities, you’ll learn how to manage your income, track your expenses, and set realistic financial goals so you can feel more confident about your financial future.

-Presenter: Karmyn Ramirez, embrella PACES Coach
+Presenter: Kylie Kunz, embrella PACES Coach

 Workshop Leaders